bocchilorenzo/xradio/README.md

 ## Requirements
 - NodeJS v14+.
 It's required for the extension to work (the dns lookup required by the radio API)
-- on Linux, either libayatana-appindicator or libappindicator3-1 might be needed to make Neutralino work correctly (probably not needed, need more testing to verify)
+- on Linux, either libayatana-appindicator or libappindicator3-1 might be needed to make Neutralino work correctly

+Tested and working on Windows 10 with NodeJS v16 and Ubuntu 22.10 with NodeJS v18.

 ## To-do
 - add neutralino storage instead of browser localstorage (https://stackoverflow.com/questions/65095952/neutralinojs-storage)